 Can you get MLB.TV for free with T-Mobile?

-Yes, active T-Mobile customers are eligible for a free MLB.TV All Teams subscription at the start of the 2022 MLB season.
-The offer is part of the T-Mobile Tuesdays app, where qualifying T-Mobile users can receive different deals and enter various giveaways throughout the year.
+Yes, qualifying T-Mobile customers are eligible for a free MLB.TV All Teams subscription at the start of the MLB season.
+The offer is part of T-Mobile Tuesdays via the T Life app, where T-Mobile users can receive different deals and enter various giveaways throughout the year.

 What is MLB Big Inning?

-MLB Big Inning is a daily program available through MLB.TV and Apple TV+.
+MLB Big Inning is a daily program available through MLB.TV, At Bat, and Apple TV+.
 It provides live look-ins and highlights from across the league, so you don’t miss baseball’s biggest moments.

 Our bat-and-ball experts spent over 100 hours of hands-on testing and research for MLB.TV and MLB EXTRA INNINGS.
 We rated MLB.TV in relation to MLB EXTRA INNINGS based on content, features, and functionality.
 We also compared its prices and game quantity to the NBA and the NFL’s comparable out-of-market sports packages that are offered through cable, satellite, and live TV streaming providers.